Compensation Scheme of Last Resort

 From 1 July 2024, the CSLR will be funded by levies imposed on parts of the financial services industry.
 Under the CSLR legislative framework:

-• CSLR is responsible for determining the total costs to the scheme for the leviable period; and
+• The CSLR operator is responsible for determining the total costs to the scheme for the leviable period; and

 • ASIC is responsible for issuing levy notices and collecting levy payments.